nsg-ethz/p4-learning/README.md

 > **Notice**
 > *P4Runtime* is only partially available because of some bugs in the implementation of [*PI*](https://github.com/p4lang/PI), the gRPC server used by the software switches provided by [bmv2](https://github.com/p4lang/behavioral-model).
 In particular, consider that registers currently cannot be read or written using the *P4Runtime* API.

 All the exercises and examples have been already migrated to the new version and they are now compatible with the new framework.
-However, should you have ome customized example crafted from the old ones, please make sure that you have ported any controller to Python 3 and that the JSON network configuration file is compliant with the new specification.
+However, should you have one customized example crafted from the old ones, please make sure that you have ported any controller to Python 3 and that the JSON network configuration file is compliant with the new specification.

 ## Getting started